-For lasting benefits, your coach will help you make longer term changes to diet and lifestyle.
 By adopting a plant-based diet and ensuring you have enough sleep and exercise, you can keep your gut flora healthy.
 Studies show that the consumption of particular types of food produces shifts in our body’s gut microflora.

 The microbiome reset helps us prevent the onset of a host of killer conditions like heart disease, stroke, dementia, cancer, autoimmune disease, and adult-onset diabetes.

 Keeping your microbiome in shape is one way to support your day-to-day health.

 - Eat a diverse plant-rich diet with lots of salads every day.
 If you don’t have Irritable bowel syndrome (IBS), include cruciferous veg like cabbage, broccoli or cauliflower.

 - Eat fermented foods like sauerkraut, kimchi, and fermented tofu — in a small bowl at least twice a week (ideally more often).

 - Avoid antibiotics if at all possible.